Robust Question Answering Through Sub-part Alignment: Graph Alignment Model

 \subsection{Oracle Construction}

-The oracle construction is basically running the inference based on heuristically computed alignment scores $S_{\text{oracle}}$, where $S_{\text{oracle}}(q,c)$ is computed by the Jaccard similarity between a question node $q$ and a context node $c$.
-Instead of initializing the beam with the $b$ best alignment pairs, we first align the wh-argument in the question with the nodes containing the answer in the context and then initialize the beam with legal alignment pairs.
+Training assumes the existence of gold alignments $\mathbf{a}^*$, which must be constructed via an oracle given the ground truth answer.
+This process involves running inference based on heuristically computed alignment scores $S_{\text{oracle}}$, where $S_{\text{oracle}}(q,c)$ is computed by the Jaccard similarity between a question node $q$ and a context node $c$.
+Instead of initializing the beam with the $b$ best alignment pairs, we first align the wh-argument in the question with the node(s) containing the answer in the context and then initialize the beam with those alignment pairs.

-If the Jaccard similarity between a question node and all other context nodes is zero, we treat these as unaligned nodes.
-During training, our approach can gracefully handle unaligned nodes by treating these as latent variables in structured SVM; the gold ``target'' is then highest scoring set of alignments consistent with the gold supervision.
-Procedurally, what we do is run the inference algorithm first on the incomplete oracle (initializing the beam with the already-aligned nodes) to let the current model decide the best alignments for those unaligned nodes.
+If the Jaccard similarity between a question node and all other context nodes is zero, we set these as unaligned nodes.
+During training, our approach can gracefully handle unaligned nodes by treating these as latent variables in structured SVM: the gold ``target'' is then highest scoring set of alignments consistent with the gold supervision.
+This involves running a second decoding step on each example to impute the values of these latent variables for the gold alignment.